glandium/git-cinnabar/README.md

 related mercurial repositories and support Mozilla workflows (try server, etc.).

-Repositories last used with versions lower than 0.3.0 are not supported.
+Repositories last used with versions lower than 0.5.0 are not supported.
-Please run `git cinnabar fsck` with version 0.3.0 first.
+Please run `git cinnabar upgrade` with version 0.5.0 first.

 Requirements:
 -------------